almsasantos/Yummest_Food_App/README.md

 #### Ana Santos - Data Analytics Bootcamp - Ironhack Madrid

 # Goal
-The goal of Yummest is to help you find that restaurant where your entire meal chosen is the cheapest by passing photos of your plate and desert to the app.
+The goal of Yummest is to help you find the restaurant where your entire meal chosen is the cheapest by passing photos of your plate and desert to the app.

 # Overview
-Imagine while traveling to a foreign country you want to eat out to a restaurant but you don't know how to speak its language.
+Imagine while traveling to a foreign country you want to eat out to a restaurant but you don't want to spend a lot of money and don't know how to speak its language.
 The tool needed in those cases will be an app that will allow you to search the specific food you wanna eat based on photos.

-This application receives individual pictures of each plate and desert of your entire meal.
-Based on that information provides you the direction to the restaurant where that full meal is cheaper.
+This application receives individual pictures of each plate and desert.
+Based on that information provides you the direction to the restaurant where that full meal is cheaper and gives you suggestions of other tourist attractions nearby that you can visit as well.

 # Data
 * [El tenedor](https://www.eltenedor.es/)